 When Becky Feinberg-Galvez sat down at a coffee shop with a long-time customer of her business, she had a list of names.
-As the CEO of Chicago-based custom apparel company Shop4ties, Feinberg-Galvez was mulling over a big decision – a new name for her company, family-owned and operated for 38 years.
+As the CEO of Chicago-based custom apparel company Shop4ties, Feinberg-Galvez was mulling over a big decision – a new name for the 38 year-old company.

 The two women sat, sifting through the names.
 The list of potentials was promising, but all were missing something.